rubocop/ruby-style-guide/README.md

                   ' and second part of the long string'
     ```

+* Adopt a consistent multi-line method chaining style.
+There are two
+  popular styles in the Ruby community, both of which are considered
+  good - leading `.` and trailing `.`.

     * When continuing a chained method invocation on another line keep the `.` on the second line.

         ```Ruby
         # bad - need to consult first line to understand second line
         one.two.three.
           four

         # good - it's immediately clear what's going on the second line
         one.two.three
           .four
+        ```

+    * When continuing a chained method invocation on another line, include the `.` on the first line to indicate that the expression continues.

+        ```Ruby
+        # bad - need to read ahead to the second line to know that the chain continues
+        one.two.three
+          .four

+        # good - it's immediately clear that the expression continues beyond the first line
+        one.two.three.
+          four
         ```

 * Align the parameters of a method call if they span more than one
   line.
 When aligning parameters is not appropriate due to line-length